Attend our workshops, training, courses, and forums to strengthen your skills and accomplish your career goals.

 The Women’s Leadership Center at the University of Saint Joseph invites you to participate in:

-Meet women like you who are ready to explore public service.
+A networking event to meet women like you who are ready to explore public service.

 Saturday, Sept.
 23, 2017